CircuitCoder4696/BinaryProtocol-JavaLib/README.md

 # BinaryProtocol-JavaLib
-Attempting to make this compatible with minecraft clients so that it would be
+Attempting to make this compatible with minecraft clients so that it would be tested via minecraft.